elastisys/compliantkubernetes-apps/docs/development/README.md

 ~~Currently it seems like `gatekeeper` might break `local-path-provisioner`~~

+~~Labelling the namespaces seem to have done the trick~~

 Containerd failed with something about mounting `/dev/input/event*` device, but it seem to work fine after recreating the kind cluster

-Labelling the namespaces seem to have done the trick

 ## Setup